 The Clean Commute program aims to help employees travel to and from work with less stress from traffic and parking, lower costs, and reduce our climate impacts.

-The winner of the Clean Commute Raffle for October 2019 is Jeremy Hill from Human Resources, congratulations!
+The winner of the Clean Commute Raffle for December is Adam Radtke from County Counsel, congratulations!

 - More News

 - County employees can ride free rides on Sonoma County Transit buses by simply showing their ID badge.

 - County employees can ride free on Santa Rosa CityBus by obtaining monthly passes.
 Please see your payroll clerk for a form.